dasch-swiss/dsp-das/docs/user-guide/system.md

 ![System admin can add a user as a member user of a project](../assets/images/system-manage-project-membership.png)

-- *Suspend user*: the user is deactivated and has no more access to DSP-APP.
+- *Suspend user*: the user is deactivated and no longer has access to DSP-APP.
 The system admin can reactivate it at any time.